Common Craps Phrases

 Shooter: The player who is rolling the dice.
 The shooter must place a 'line' bet ('pass' or 'don't pass') in order to be eligible to roll the dice.
 Of course, the shooter can place other bets in addition to the required 'line' bet.
 Most shooters (and players) tend to play the 'pass' line.
 Note that shooters who make 'don't pass' bets are not betting against themselves, they are simply betting that the dice will not 'pass'.

-A don't pass bet by the shooter, heard at Circus-Circus in Reno.
+Shooter on the dark side, says he won't - A don't pass bet by the shooter, heard at Circus-Circus in Reno.

-You lose your bankroll in a slow and consistent manner.
+Slow bleed: You lose your bankroll in a slow and consistent manner.
 No matter how you bet, you can't win enough back to stop losing.
 You might win an occasional bet, but you are losing over the long term.

-Snake eyes:
+Snake eyes: Two

-Square pair:
+Square pair: Hard eight

 Stickman: Dealer who calls the game and handles the stick.